Paris Opera House Tour Review

 Full disclosure: Hubby works in theatre, so this activity was right up his alley.

-With the self-guided visit, you can choose to rent a 90-minute multimedia for several more euros above the regular admission price.
+With the self-guided visit, you can rent a 90-minute multimedia tour device for several more euros above the regular admission price.

-At the time of this writing, the price for the self-guided visit plus the multi-media guide would cost more than the guided tour; however, if your schedule doesn’t work with the tour times, this might be a good option for you.
+At the time of this writing, the price for the self-guided visit plus the multi-media guide would be the same as the guided tour; however, if your schedule doesn’t work with the tour times, this might be a good option for you.

-Regardless of how you choose to visit the Paris Opera House—whether on a self-guided visit, with the expert guided tour or the after hours tour—we absolutely think that the Palais Garnier makes a great addition to your Paris itinerary.
+Regardless of how you choose to visit the Paris Opera House—whether on a self-guided visit or the expert guided tour—we absolutely think that the Palais Garnier makes a great addition to your Paris itinerary.

 Pin this post!